Judy Koehler: 1986 United States Senate election

 In 1986, Koehler ran for the United States Senate.
 Koehler defeated Inland Steel executive George Ranneywik in the Republican primary, but was unable to oust incumbent Alan Dixon in the general election.
 She was succeeded in the Illinois House of Representatives by John "Jay" Ackerman, who she had defeated in the 1982 Republican primary for the seat.

 Later career

 In 1992, a graduate of Loyola University Chicago School of Law, Koehler was admitted to the Illinois State Bar.
 Koehler served as an assistant DuPage County state's attorney.
 In 1994, Koehler ran for U.S. Congress in Illinois's 18th congressional district to replace the retiring Republican Robert H. Michel.
 Koehler lost in the primary to Michel's Chief of Staff and endorsed successor Ray LaHood.

 Following her run for Congress, Koehler became senior legislative counsel of Americans United for Life.
 In May 1998, Judy Koehler was appointed to the Illinois Appellate Court by Illinois Supreme Court Justice James Heiple, to fill the vacancy of Michael McCuskey, who had become a federal judge.
-Koehler narrowly lost in her bid for election to the 3rd district Appellate Court Seat in 2000 to Democrat Mary McDade.
+She narrowly defeated appellate attorney Karen Kendall of Princeville and law professor Michael Closen of Lockport in the Republican primary garnering 34.17% of the vote to Kendall's 33.23% and Closen's 32.60%.
+In that year's general election, she lost to Democratic candidate Mary McDade.